Vaibhavs10/translate-with-whisper/README.md

 'Joe Keaton disapproved of films, and Buster also had reservations about the medium.'
 ```

+Let's create a wee list of languages to transcribe too.
 ```python
 list_of_languages = ["de", "it", "es", "nl", "fr"]
 ```

+Time for the magic sauce, here, we essentially force Whisper to decode in the specific language.
+Because Whisper was trained on 600K+ hours of data it is able to do so fairly well.

+So the only change you'd need to make to make this happen would be to set the task as `transcribe` and change the target language.
 ```python
 for lang in list_of_languages:
     whisper_asr.model.config.forced_decoder_ids = (